sjmyuan/sjmyuan.github.io/_drafts/free-monad.md

 }
 ```

-We found both the `Response` ADT and `FileOps` ADT have the effect `NoEffect` and `OrderedEffect`.
+We found both the `Response` ADT and `FileOps` ADT have `NoEffect` and `OrderedEffect`.
 And the behavior of these two effects in `map`, `flatMap` and `run` are same.
 Could we remove the duplication?

-In terms of the usage of `OrderedEffect`, it can be used on any effect to represent the effect order, so we may create an special ADT to extract this part.
+In terms of the usage of `OrderedEffect`, it can be used on any effect to represent the ordered effects, so we may create an special ADT to extract this part.

 The intuitional implementation is